 Companies sometimes send newsletters via emails to update their clients whenever they feel the need to promote something.
 Rare are the ones that send targeted emails to their clients all while knowing the type of content they’re interested in.

-Let’s turn the table now.
-You are the company sending newsletter type emails to your clients on a regular basis.
+If you are the company sending newsletter type emails to your clients on a regular basis.
 What type of emails do you send them?
-How often?
-How do you achieve a higher open-rate?

-In this blog we will explore the different types of email marketing campaigns and examine what you should be doing moving forward to ensure your emails are effective and not go straight to junk.
+In this blog we will explore the different types of email marketing campaigns and examine what you should be doing moving forward to ensure your emails are effective.

 The first question asked is the number of emails a company should send per month, and while that is important, what we believe is a more crucial factor are the open-rate results.
 By measuring the impact of every email sent through analytic findings, this we believe, will be your indicator as to how many newsletters to send.